gfpantoja/NDTM/README.md

 This repository consists of complementary material from the article titled "The Normalized Direct Trigonometry Model for the Two-Dimensional Irregular Strip Packing Problem," developed by German Pantoja-Benavides, David Álvarez Martínez, and Francisco Parreño Torres.

 In the "Instances" folder, you will find the .txt files of the instances used with the following format:
-Strip'sWidth NumberOfTypeOfPieces
+-Strip'sWidth NumberOfTypeOfPieces

 Then, for each type of piece, the format is as follows:
-NumberOfDuplicates NumberOfConvexParts NumberOfVertices NumberOfValidOrientations Orientations separated by spaces
+-NumberOfDuplicates NumberOfConvexParts NumberOfVertices NumberOfValidOrientations -Orientations separated by spaces
-List of the index of the vertices that form the convex parts, one line per each convex part The coordinates of the vertices (x,t) of all vertices that form the irregular piece
+-List of the index of the vertices that form the convex parts, one line per each convex part -The coordinates of the vertices (x,t) of all vertices that form the irregular piece

 In the "Solutions" folder, you will find two subfolders: "Images" and "texFiles."
 In the former, you will find the visual representation of the solutions.
 In the latter, you will find the .txt files of the found solutions.